Doctor of Philosophy (Educational Studies) Program

 PhD/EDS Program Minors

-Qualified participants in the PhD/EDS program may take a 9-semester-hour minor in either the PhD/ICS or the PhD/THS programs.
+Qualified participants in the PhD/EDS program may take a 8-unit minor in either the PhD/ICS or the PhD/THS programs.
 Qualified participants should:

-- demonstrate strong master’s-level preparation in their primary field of study and
+- Demonstrate strong master’s-level preparation in their primary field of study.

-The 9-semester-hour minor is completed in the Primary Elective Focus Area component of the degree.
+The 8-unit minor is completed in the Primary Elective Focus Area component of the degree.
+For more information, consult the EDS Handbook or contact the program director.

 The program of studies for the PhD/EDS is developed in light of the values, conceptual areas, and core competencies articulated above.